Bangkok Airport Train vs Taxi: Complete Cost & Time Guide 2026

 Before Landing:

-• Save Google Maps offline for Bangkok
+• Save Bangkok on Google Maps for offline use

-• Screenshot hotel address in Thai
+• Screenshot your hotel address in Thai

-• Charge your phone fully (outlets on arrival can be scarce)
+• Charge your phone fully

 The Real Bottom Line